santanafelixseb/santanafelixseb/README.md

-# Hello there, I'm Felix 👨‍💻 Welcome to my GitHub
+# Hi!
+I'm Felix 👨‍💻 Welcome to my GitHub

 ## About Me
 I'm an Operations Management professional transitioning into the world of Data Science.
 With an eye for efficiency and a passion for analytics, I'm bridging the gap between operational excellence and data-driven decision making.